kit-data-manager/takita/tuhl/src/main/resources/js-src/texteditor-ng/README.md

 * `annotationCreation`: templates and conversion of template form values into data to be sent to tAkita, which then creates the annotation
   * `templates`: necessary for the creation of
-    * a new annotation: `formObjectCreateAnnotation` is passed to the jsonForm library, which renders the according form
+    * a new annotation: `getFormObjectCreateAnnotation()` is passed to the jsonForm library, which renders the according form
       * you should add colors to the templates as they are used for highlighting
-    * a new body: `formObjectCreateBody` is passed to the jsonForm library, which renders the according form
+    * a new body: `getFormObjectCreateBody()` is passed to the jsonForm library, which renders the according form
     * `annotationTemplate` and `bodyTemplate` serve as enums to provide values for the dropdowns to select the according template
   * `utils`: functionality to convert the form values into data to be sent to tAkita, which then creates the annotation
     * `makeAnnotationData` and `makeBodiesData`/`makeBodyData` (inlcudes the assignment of purposes to the bodies via `assignPurpose`)